 Fares & How to Pay

-- You can also buy TriMet tickets onboard the streetcar.
-These tickets are valid on light rail trains and TriMet buses, as well as the streetcar, and cost $2.50 for 2.5 hours or $5 for all-day.
+- Riders can also purchase tickets that are valid on light-rail trains and TriMet buses, as well as the streetcar.
+The adult fares for these tickets cost $2.50 for 2.5 hours or $5 for all-day.

 - Riders can use Hop Fastpass, an electronic-fare payment system launched by TriMet in 2017.
 Hop cards can be purchased for $3 at TriMet’s ticket office and at local retailers and grocery stores and reloaded using the platform’s mobile app or at local stores.
 To use a Hop Fastpass, tap the card on a designated card reader each time you board the MAX light rail, streetcar or bus.